-Gerry Brackenbury, ranger, and volunteer Marcus Bax beside a hundred modified bait stations ready to kill rats and possums in the forest.
+Gerry Brackenbury, ranger, and volunteer Marcus Bax, both involved in the early days of the Trust, beside a hundred modified bait stations ready to kill rats and possums in the forest.

 Another pest that has been chomping into the lower forest canopy are goats.
-Again, these wild animals have been living in Pukenui Forest for a long time, and now, over the last two years, professional hunters have removed up to 500 animals.
+Again, these wild animals have been living in Pukenui Forest for a long time, and in the early days of the Trust, professional hunters have removed up to 500 animals.
 This will allow the trees, the shrubs, the ferns and even the orchids to flourish once again.

 Another major animal pest in the forest are rats.
 We have two species of European rats in NZ, rattus rattus and rattus Norvegicus, and between the two of them, they eat practically everything, including seeds, fruit, insects and birds eggs.